OpenFLUID/openfluid/doc/contents/dev_srccode.md

 Simulators using RInside cannot be run in threaded executions such as in OpenFLUID-Builder and must be run using the `openfluid` command line.

+@warning Due to limitations of the RInside package, only one simulator embedding R code can be used in a coupled model.

 # Miscellaneous helpers {#dev_srccode_misctools}